 Dragon Raising its Head festival is first documented in the Yuan Dynasty.
 It appears that the 'leaders of the Yuan wanted to connect themselves to Han Chinese for reasons of prestige and status and to connect themselves to the Tang Dynasty.
 This festival gained popularity during the Ming dynasty, the Qing Dynasty.

-The Shaolin Imperial Five Clawed Golden Dragon - is a symbol of divine protection and vigilance and represents the greatest divine force on earth.
-A force that is energetic, decisive, optimistic, and intelligent.
-The dragon reminds people of heaven's benevolence, greatness, goodness, and blessings.
+The Shaolin Imperial Five Clawed Golden Dragon - is a symbol of divine protection and vigilance and represents the greatest divine force on earth - a force that is energetic, decisive, optimistic, and intelligent.
+The Dragon reminds people of heaven's benevolence, greatness, goodness, and blessings.

-This Northern Shaolin traditional ceremony uses two types of Golden Imperial Nine Section, Five Clawed, dragons: Tianlong (天龍) and Shenlong (神龍) which in ancient times were part of the ceremonies conducted on behalf of the imperial government.
-The traditional dance had thirty established dance patterns, each used for different occasions, rules of an entrance, and special rules and taboos, such as dancers are not allowed to stepping over the dragon body, a maneuver often seen in the modern dragon dancing.
+This Northern Shaolin traditional ceremony uses two types of Golden Imperial Nine Section, Five Clawed, dragons: Tianlong (天龍) and Shenlong (神龍), which in ancient times were part of the ceremonies conducted on behalf of the imperial government.
+The traditional dance had thirty established dance patterns, each used for different occasions, rules of an entrance, and special rules and taboos, such as dancers are not allowed to stepping over the dragon body, a maneuver often seen in modern dragon dancing.
 MORE

 * There were others as well.